GEO vs SEO - What's the Difference and Do You Need Both?

 What SEO provides that GEO can't replace

-- Organic traffic — Google still sends 190x more traffic than ChatGPT
+- Organic traffic - Google still sends vastly more traffic than any AI platform today

-- Foundation for AI citations — 93.67% of AI Overview sources rank in Google's top 10
+- Foundation for AI citations - rankings and AI Overview citations overlap substantially

 - Backlink authority - still matters for traditional ranking, which feeds AI citations